teverett/jvmBASIC/README.md

 jvmBASIC WWW is a very simple web server that produces HTML output from BASIC files.
 To run it use a command line similar to this:

-`java -jar target/jvmbasicwww.jar -sourcedir src/test/resources -classdir classfiles/ -port 8080`
+`java -jar target/jvmbasicwww.jar -sourcedir www -classdir www/classfiles/ -port 8080`

 The basic files to compile are the directory specified by -sourcedir and the generated classes are in the directory specified by -classdir.
 The HTTP port to bind is specified by -port.
 The default page is served by INDEX.bas.